-- 4.6 The National Planning Policy Framework (NPPF) has made important changes to the District Council's 5 year housing land calculation.
-In recognition that the District Council has a number of resolutions to grant planning permissions, which clearly demonstrates that there is a firm intention towards permitting housing development, an allowance has been made in the 5 year housing land supply for 'development in the pipeline' and windfalls. - 4.7 The above table shows that there is still currently a problem with the 5 year housing land supply which is mainly due to the stage that the Council has reached in the Plan making process.
-The Land Allocations Local Plan, which allocates the remainder of the 14,000 homes identified in the Adopted Core Strategy, has now been agreed by Council for consultation.
-Subject to the outcome of the Examination anticipated to take place in Summer 2013 the Plan is due to be adopted by the end of 2013 which will mean that the Council will be able to demonstrate that it has a 5 year housing land supply. - 4.8 The 5 year housing land supply is set out in the table below:
+- 4.6 The National Planning Policy Framework (NPPF) made important changes to the District Council's 5 year housing land calculation.
+In recognition that the District Council has a number of resolutions to grant planning permissions, which clearly demonstrates that there is a firm intention towards permitting housing development, an allowance has been made in the 5 year housing land supply for 'development in the pipeline' and windfalls. - 4.7 The table below shows that there is still currently a problem with the 5 year housing land supply which is mainly due to the stage that the Council has reached in the Plan making process.
+The Land Allocations Local Plan, which allocates the remainder of the 14,000 homes identified in the Adopted Core Strategy, has now been submitted to the Planning Inspectorate.
+Subject to the outcome of the Examination which will mean that the Council will be able to demonstrate that it has a 5 year housing land supply. - 4.8 The 5 year housing land supply is set out in the table below:

-Five Year H Five Year Housing Land Supply
+Five Year Housing Land Supply 2013 - 2 2018

 Requirement (1) With 5% Buffer With 20% Buffer

 2,651 3,030

-Deficit Reduction (2) 745 745
+Deficit Reduction (2) 898 898

-Total Requirement 3,396 3,775
+Total Requirement including deficit reduction 3,549 3,928

-Total Supply (3) 2,776 2,776
+Total Supply (3) 2,854 2,854

-Total Supply compared with Total Requirement -620 -999
+Total Supply compared with Total Requirement -605 -984

-1. Paragraph 47 of the NPPF requires a local planning authority to identify and update annually a supply of deliverable sites sufficient to provide 5 years worth of housing against their housing requirement of 5% and 20% (505 x 5 yrs + NPPF buffer allowance)
+- Paragraph 47 of the NPPF requires a local planning authority to identify and update annually a supply of deliverable sites sufficient to provide 5 years worth of housing against their housing requirement of 5% and 20% (505 x 5 yrs + NPPF buffer allowance) - 2.
+Overall deficit of the number of units to be completed during the five year period (2013 2018) divided by the 13 years remaining of the plan period, times by the five year period - 3.
+This comprises: Allocations and Extant Permissions (1,899), windfalls (500) and development in the pipeline (545) - 4.9 Whilst beyond the AMR reporting period the table below shows the impact of including the housing allocations in the Land Allocations Pre-Submission Local Plan and shows that with this the Council has a five year housing land supply with both the 5% and the 20% buffer.

-2. Overall deficit of the number of units to be completed during the five year period (2012 - 2017) divided by the 14 years remaining of the plan period, times by the five year period
+Five year housing land supply 2013 - 2018 including allocations proposed in the Land Allocations Local Plan

-3. This comprises: Allocations (1,846), windfalls (550) and development in the pipeline (380)
+With 5% Buffer With 20% Buffer 5 year requirement including deficit reduction 3,549 3,928 Less established supply (Allocations and Extant permissions (1899), windfalls (500) and Farthingloe Farm (350)) 2,749 2,749 Less allocations proposed in the Land 1,443 1,443 Allocations Plan Total Supply compared with Total Requirement 643 264